Auerilas/ecopy/docs/source/ordination.rst

 .. py:class:: pca(x, scale=True, varNames=None)

 	Takes an input matrix and performs principle components analysis.
 It will accept either pandas.DataFrames or numpy.ndarrays.
 It returns on object of class 'pca', with several methods and attributes.
-This function uses eigenanalysis of covariance matrices rather than SVD decomposition.
+This function uses SVD decomposition.
 NOTE: PCA will NOT work with missing observations, as it is up to the user to decide how best to deal with those.
 Returns object of class :py:class:`pca`.

 	**Parameters**